 Their stubbornness could also make them challenging to train, so this breed isn’t recommended for first-time dog owners.

-9. The Schnauzer and English Bulldog mix (also known as the Bulldog Schnauzer)
+9. English Bulldog & Schnauzer mix (AKA Bulldog Schnauzer)

 Bulldogs are tiny bundles of drooling joy that is calm, courageous, and friendly.
 Although they’re thick-set, they are pretty docile.

 The Bulldog Schnauzer is also a kind pup, but the Schnauzer parent makes them stronger, smarter, and a heavy shedder.